Jay-Bansode/Jay-Bansode/README.md

-- 👋 Hi, I’m @Jay Bansode
+- 👋 Hi, I’m Jay Bansode
-- 🌱 I’m currently MERN developer
+- 🌱 I’m a MERN developer
 <!-- - 📫 How to reach me bansodejay50@gmail.com -->

 <!---